Foamy lattes are a delicious treat, and you may find yourself wondering how you can replicate your favorite beverage at home.

 2. Pour the half and half into a cup.
 It is advisable to use a glass or metal cup with a wide mouth for the best leverage when creating your foam.

 3. Keep your whisk close to the bottom of the glass as you whisk.
-When you notice that your half and half begin to thicken, raise your whisk to just under the line of foam.
+When you notice that your half and half begins to thicken, raise your whisk to just under the line of foam.

 4. Whisk quickly until the half and half begins to foam and bubble.
 Keep whisking until you notice that your foam has doubled in volume.